raj-gun/NonSysID/supplimentray_information/README.md

-# NonSysId: Nonlinear System Identification with Improved Model Term Selection for NARMAX Models
+# NonSysID: System identification basics and detailed information regarding the procedures used in the NonSysID package
-*An open-source MATLAB package for system identification of ARX, NARX and (N)ARMAX models, featuring improved term selection and robust long-term simulation capabilities.*
+*NonSysID is an open-source MATLAB package for system identification of (N)ARX and (N)ARMAX models, featuring improved term selection and robust long-term simulation capabilities.*

 Authors: Rajintha Gunawardena (https://github.com/raj-gun), Zi-Qiang Lang, Fei He (https://github.com/feihelab)